jcabrera/AlexaJokes/tutorial2.md

 1. First, create an Amazon developer account (for reasons unknown, this is separate from your AWS account that we created before):
     1. In your browser, go to http://developer.amazon.com/
     1. Click `Sign In` on the top right
     1. If you already have a regular Amazon account, try signing in with that.
-If you don't, click `Create your Amazon Developer account`
+If you have an Echo or other Alexa device, the best idea is to use the Amazon account that already "owns" that device.
+But if that's not possible or appropriate, you can use another one.
+If you don't have an Amazon account at all, click `Create your Amazon Developer account`
     1. For new accounts, enter your name, e-mail address, and a good password.
 For convenience, it may be best to use the same e-mail address you used for your AWS account (including any dots in the name).
 It is not required, though.
 Then hit `Continue`.
     1. *Since I already have an account, I need to document this when one of you goes through it.*  Complete the rest of the Amazon Developer account setup, and if you're not signed in when that's done, sign in like above
 1. Next, create an Alexa skill: